 - The Councilmember funded a new pedestrian-activated warning beacon (a flashing yellow light for vehicular traffic in both directions) next to the Silver Lake Recreation Center at Silver Lake Boulevard and Van Pelt Place.
 This dangerous stretch of road will now be safer for residents who want to access the dog park, as well as the soon to open South Dam walking path (more info below).
 Construction should wrap up by the end of the month, and should be activated in the coming weeks.

-- Working with local residents, City Plants, the Los Angeles Beautification Team, and the Los Angeles Conservation Corps, the Council office will fund the planting of 30 Chinese Flame Trees and Australian Willows along West Silver Lake Drive.
+- Working with local residents, City Plants, the Los Angeles Beautification Team, and the Los Angeles Conservation Corps, the Council office will fund the planting of 30 Chinese Flame Trees and African Sumac along West Silver Lake Drive.
 The Council office received requests from nearby residents to plant the trees to provide much needed shade along the walking path.
 The trees will be planted later this month to take advantage of the remainder of the rainy season.

 - The Los Angeles Department of Water and Power (LADWP) will open the South Dam of the Silver Lake Reservoir.
 This will provide greater access to the facility, enhance the pedestrian experience at the complex, and allow park-goers to have closer access to the water which is something the community has desired for a long time.
 The Council office and LADWP will host a community celebration and grand opening for the pedestrian access on February 10.